jjoonnaasss/BP2019Garmin/samsung/README.md

 SamsungTest contains only one activity, which can be found in the file MainActivity.kt in folder SamsungTest/app/src/main/java/com/example/samsungtest.
 Most of the app's logic is found here.
-When the app is started, the method "onCreate" is called.
+When the app is started, the function "onCreate" is called.

 To access health data, an app first needs to acquire a connection to the [Samsung Health data store](https://developer.samsung.com/health/android/data/guide/health-data-store.html).
-This occurs in the "connect" method by instantiating the [HealthDataStore](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataStore.html) class and providing it with a [ConnectionListener](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataStore.ConnectionListener.html) which is notified when the connection is established.
+This occurs in the "connect" function by instantiating the [HealthDataStore](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataStore.html) class and providing it with a [ConnectionListener](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataStore.ConnectionListener.html) which is notified when the connection is established.

 Accessing data requires receiving the relevant permissions from the user first.
-(See the "permission" method).
+(See the "permission" function).
 For this, we need to create a [HealthPermissionManager](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthPermissionManager.html).
 We specify which permissions are needed.
 A dialog then opens up and the user can choose which permissions to grant.
 The desired permissions also need to be specified in the AndroidManifest.xml file.
+The user can change the permissions given by pressing the "Permission" button, which calls the "permission" function.

 The SDK can notify the app whenever data is created or updated.
 We create a [HealthDataObserver](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataObserver.html)
-(called "obs" in our app) which we register as an observer for a specific datatype so that we can react to new data of that type being added (see method "startReading").
+(called "obs" in our app) which we register as an observer for a specific datatype so that we can react to new data of that type being added (see function "startReading").

-Requesting data (as in the "read" method) works by first creating a [HealthDataResolver](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataResolver.html) which will read our request and pass the results to a listener.
+Requesting data (as in the "read" function) works by first creating a [HealthDataResolver](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataResolver.html) which will read our request and pass the results to a listener.
 A read request can be constructed using the ["ReadRequest.Builder"](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataResolver.ReadRequest.Builder.html) class.
-It is necessary to specify the type of the requested data with the "setDataType" method.
+It is necessary to specify the type of the requested data with the "setDataType" function.
 Additionaly, "setLocalTimeRange" can be used to restrict the data to a certain time range.
 A [ResultListener](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthResultHolder.ResultListener.html) is responsible for handling the results of the query ("mlistener" in our app).
 A query is then performed by passing